What is herpes?

 Honey

-Honey is usually applied to the affected parts to reduce scores and blisters.
+Honey is usually applied to the affected parts to reduce sores and blisters.
 The science behind honey is quite simple but very significant.
 This natural remedy contains enough sugar which prevents further multiplication of the virus.
-In addition, it also comprises glucose oxidase which helps in making hydrogen peroxide.
+In addition, it comprises glucose oxidase which helps in making hydrogen peroxide.
 Honey also draws away any fluid on the affected area, in turn, drying the blisters.

 Add lysine to your diet